How to Protect Your Privacy When You Travel

 28th Nov 2025

 Travel should feel refreshing, not stressful.
-With just a few quiet habits, you can protect your personal information, your home, and the valuables you’re not taking with you.
-These tips are renter-friendly, homeowner-friendly, and easy to put into practice without feeling overwhelmed.
+With just a few thoughtful routines, you can protect your privacy while traveling, safeguard your home, and secure the valuables you’re not bringing with you.

 Smart Habits Before You Leave